BDrager6/snake/README.md

 # My Snake Game
 This is my first public Github repo based on how I learned to code.
 I added some additional features compared to my first game.
 I hope you enjoy.
+My record is 48, good luck!